-Anatomy of hair explained by Dr Sam Lam;
+Anatomy of hair explained by Dr. Sam Lam;

-Hair follicles cover the entire skin surface except the palms, soles, glans penis, and labia minora.
+Hair follicles cover the entire skin surface except for the palms, soles, glans penis, and labia minora.
 There are approximately 5 million hair follicles on the body with 100,000 on the scalp.
 The scalp has the greatest density of hair follicles with roughly 300 to 500 hairs per square centimeter.

 The hair follicle may be divided anatomically into four parts: